Imagine tracing a tree diagram backwards in time, from the tips all the way back to its root.

 In a coalescent tree, nodes represent coalescent events, the point where lineages merge and branch lengths correspond to waiting times between these coalescent events.

-The waiting time(T) is determined by the number of lineages(k) and the effective population size (Ne), where Ne is the number of individuals making a genetic contribution to the population.
+The waiting time(T) is determined by the number of lineages(k) and the effective population size (Ne), where Ne is the number of gene copies contributing to the next generation.

 Coalescent trees encode information about population history, or ‘population demographics’ through characteristic tree shapes.